profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 here and now element of the journey; instead of actually doing the practice, we are imagining it.
 If we fail to give right emphasis to the goal, we may become lost in the distraction of sense objects – agreeable and disagreeable.
-The pursuit of true freedom is difficult but consider how much suffering comes if we don’t practice.
+The pursuit of true freedom is difficult, but consider how much suffering comes if we don’t practice.
 With wise reflection we find we can endure the dark and difficult times.
 When the light returns, we cherish it and discover how to love truth more fully.
 {:.dhp-reflection}

-> Live your life well in accord with the Way –\\
+> Live your life well in accordance with the Way –\\
 > avoid a life of distraction.\\
 > A life well-lived leads to contentment,\\
 > both now and in the future.